duffelhq/duffel-api-javascript/.github/README.md

 ## Commiting to the repository

-Make sure you are following the [conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/), otherwise it won't trigger the CI.
-We are current following [Angular conventional commit](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) convention since it includes more commit types.
+To be able to publish the correct version to NPM, we are currently following [Angular conventional commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) which is based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+The previous commit message guideline allow us to trigger [semantic-release GitHub action](##client-ci).

 ### CommitLint to the rescue

 Before creating a commit we will run a husky hook which will check if the commit structure is valid or not.
-If you don't want to create the commit manually, you can use `yarn commit` which will use commitzen to help you out creating the message.
+If you don't want to create the commit manually, you can use `yarn commit` which will use `commitzen` to help you out creating the message.

 ## Client CI

 Every time we merge to main, GH will run the action by checking the commit messages with [semantic-release](https://github.com/semantic-release/semantic-release) and automatically bump the correct version to be deployed by following semver.
-When the deployment is done it will create a bump in our package version, using our duffel-bot, and will be auto-approved by the GH action via our auto approve workflow (`autoapprove.yml`)
+When the deployment is done it will create a bump in our package version, using our `duffel-bot`, and will be auto-approved by the GH action via our auto approve workflow (`autoapprove.yml`).

 ### CI Flow